 I get a lot of email from people who want my advice on moving to France, with questions ranging from handling Visa issues to finding a place to live or a job.
 I appreciate your confusion as you try to sort things out, and I wish I could help, really I do, but I can no longer reply personally to these queries because they are time-consuming and because I am not an expert in this area; I'm just someone who figured it out on my own.
 But all is not lost: I have created this permanent page on my blog, in the hopes it might answer at least a few of your questions... after all, I understand how hard it is to relocate abroad and how much it helps when you find someone who might be able to share the benefit of her own experience.

 Here's the caveat: I am NOT a relocation expert.
 I am NOT a lawyer.
 I am not an immigration specialist.
-And as such, I can/will NOT answer any questions pertaining to my own Visa adventures or anything having to do with the legalities of living here (and that includes advice on taxes, banking, and the like) other than the very basic information provided on this page.
+And as such, I can/will not answer any questions pertaining to my own Visa adventures or anything having to do with the legalities of living here (and that includes advice on taxes, banking, and the like) other than the very basic information provided on this page.
 Your immigration status in France is unique to YOU, and comparing it to another ex-pat's is like comparing les pommes et les oranges.
 And I am truly not qualified to advise anyone on how to navigate through the complicated process of securing a Visa... trust me, you really don't want my 2 centimes because you need a more authoritative resource (I do try and point you in the right direction as a starting point, however).
-So if you go ahead and ask me about my Visa experiences anyway?
-I won't answer you.
+So if you go ahead and ask me for more details about my immigration experiences anyway?
+I probably won't answer you.
 Sorry.
 Don't take it personally.

-So with all of this in mind, here's a list of some of the most Frequently Asked Questions I have received on living in France, along with my answers and some links to helpful web sites based mostly on my own experience -- which means you shouldn't take any of this as gospel, nor should you limit yourself to the information provided here, because there are certainly many other excellent resources out there to help you.
+So with all of this in mind, here's a list of some of the most Frequently Asked Questions I have received on moving to/living in France, along with my answers and some links to helpful web sites based mostly on my own experience -- which means you shouldn't take any of this as gospel, nor should you limit yourself to the information provided here, because there are certainly many other excellent resources out there to help you.
 Use this as a starting point, or as a way of taking that next step.
 Then, do your own homework!

 And I truly, from the bottom of my heart, wish you much success and a happy experience in living la vie en rose in la belle France.
 It won't be easy... but it will never be borning.